xiongquan1230/IETF122-Sidemeeting-HP-WAN/Minutes.md

 - Confirmed ongoing efforts to specify host and network functionalities, leveraging existing technologies and edge devices.

-Scenarios and deployment considerations for HP-WAN (10 mins).
+*Scenarios and deployment considerations for HP-WAN (Junfeng Zhao,10 mins).

 Gorry: